jasontconnell/crudgeon/README.md

 ### Generation Flags

 Generation Flags control Generation.
 In the config.json, these will tell what data each template needs in order to work.
 Some need more data, some need less (Delete proc just need keys, for instance).
 Here are the possible GenFlags.
+Before the latest update, they all had to be on the first line.
+Now they can be anywhere really.

 1. id
     - include the "id" field which is implicit.
 If your object has a field named ID it has to be renamed with the ID|ObjectID field name|property name syntax.